 1) Best for Character Dining – Hollywood & Vine is the place to go if you’re looking to dine with characters at Hollywood Studios.
-For breakfast and lunch tiny tots have an opportunity to meet some of their favorite Disney pals at Disney Junior Play and Dine where they’ll rub shoulders with Princess Sofia, Jake, Doc McSuffins and Handy Manny.
-In the evening, Hollywood and Vine switches gears with Minnie’s Seasonal Dining, where Minnie, Mickey, Donald and Daisy join guests to celebrate (you guessed it) the Season.
+For breakfast and tiny tots have an opportunity to meet some of their favorite Disney pals at Disney Junior Play ‘n’ Dine where they’ll rub shoulders with Princess Sofia, Jake, Doc McSuffins and Handy Manny.
+For lunch and dinner, Hollywood and Vine switches gears with Minnie’s Seasonal Dining, where Minnie, Mickey, Donald and Daisy join guests to celebrate (you guessed it) the Season.
 Cuisine for all three meals is an American-style mash-up of trusted buffet classics with a dessert bar that is to die for!
 Prices range from $15- $59.00 per adult with dinner being the most expensive.
 Those on the Dining Plan will need to fork over 1 Table Service Credit.

-Hope you’ve enjoyed this crash course in dining Hollywood Studios’ style.
-There are several other fantastic places to eat at the park that didn’t make the cut but this should hopefully provide Hollywood Studios newcomers or those wanting a dining refresher with a great starting point.
+We hope you’ve enjoyed this crash course in dining Hollywood Studio’ style.
+There are several other fantastic places to eat at the park that didn’t make the cut but this should hopefully provide newcomers or those wanting a dining refresher with a great starting point.
 Bon appetit.

 Images copyright Disney.

 - How Does Lost and Found Work at Disney World? - December 19, 2021

 - What Happens to my Reservation if Disney Prices Increase? - January 8, 2020